drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		image("images/tri_struct.png", width: 50%),
 		caption: [An illustration of the _Tri_ data structures main features.
 We describe the triangle $t_i$ int the figure.
-Oriented counter clockwise points are stored as indexes an array containing two dimensional coordinate represeting the point.
-The neighbours are assigned by using the right hand side of each edge using and index of the point as the start of the edge and following the edge in the CCW direction.
+Oriented counter clockwise points are stored as indexes an array containing two dimensional coordinate representing the point.
+The neighbours are assigned by using the right hand side of each edge using and index of the point as the start of the edge and following the edge in the counter clockwise direction.
 The neighbours index will by written in the corresponding entry in the structure.
 		]
 	) <tri_stuct>

-	This data structure was chosen for the ease of implementation and as whenever we want to read a traigle we will be a significant amount of data about it and this locality theoreitcally helps with memory reads, as opposed to storing separate parts of date about the triangle in different structures, ie separating point and neighbour information into two different structs.
+	This data structure was chosen for the ease of implementation and as whenever we want to read a triangle we will be a significant amount of data about it and this locality theoretically helps with memory reads, as opposed to storing separate parts of date about the triangle in different structures, for example, separating point and neighbour information into two different structs.